ethsociety/learn-plasma/README.md

 # Learn Plasma

+## WIP: ⚠️ This website is currently under construction ⚠️ Contributors welcome!

 This website aims to educate visitors about the fundamentals of Plasma and its design principles.
 We plan to add interactive tutorials and showcase other use cases for layer 2 dapps.

 Learn Plasma was conceived at the 2018 IC3 Bootcamp at Cornell.